 We find calm when we slow down with nature.
 Watching a majestic tortoise offers a clear, gentle way to train attention.
 Its unhurried pace and steady breathing invite us to notice small details and return our focus without judgment.

 Practical exercises help turn passive viewing into active practice.
 We recommend short, repeatable routines that fit into busy days.
-These exercises use the elegant turtle’s rhythm as a guide for attention and breath.
+These exercises use the elegant tortoise’s rhythm as a guide for attention and breath.

 Practical exercises for mindful watching